We are SEVEN, established in 2007 and chosen by 100+ clients.

 CJM is a tool that uncovers the user's hidden worries and needs while using the software.
 By learning what those are, we can understand the users more and adjust the User Interface accordingly

-The UI Set of the product and the Color Scheme are prepared within Web Content Accessibility Guidelines (WCAG) 2.0, 2.1 and some of relevant items from Section 508 of the Rehabilitation Act
+We use Web Content Accessibility Guidelines (WCAG) 2.0, 2.1, and relevant parts from Section 508 of the Rehabilitation Act to create the Color Scheme and UI Set

 Slide